Adry04/AstroVerse/README.md

 ## PQC (Post-Quantum Cryptography) System Update

-After implementing a new and more robust method of Key-exchanhge, based on an hybrid solution using ECDH toghether with ML-KEM/Kyber algorithms the system is now using a standard of post-quantum cryptography approved by the NIST to cipher the email.
-The update is available only on the branch `quantum` of the AstroVerse repository and it is higly recommended to use this type of service when using AstroVerse so the sensible data submitted will be definitively safe against the risk of future quantum attacks at least until the breakout of a CRQC that can break the 3rd security level easily.
+After implementing a new method of Key-exchanhge, based on an hybrid solution using ECDH toghether with ML-KEM/Kyber algorithms the system is now using a standard of post-quantum cryptography approved by the NIST to cipher the user email.
+The update is available only on the branch `quantum` of the AstroVerse repository so the sensible data submitted will be definitively safe against the risk of future quantum attacks at least until the breakout of a CRQC that can break security level 3 easily according to the latest NIST report.

 ## Built with